Controller Backup and Restore¶

 How to backup configuration¶

-- Select Account Name
+- Select the appropriate Cloud Type and Account Name

 The first time you enable this feature, the configuration will backed up to your specified location.
 After this, the configuration data is automatically backed up daily at 12am.

 Selecting “Multiple Backup” checkbox, will enable the controller to backup up to a maximum 3 rotating backups.
 Each backup filename will contain date and time of when the backup is made.
 Additionally, the backup without any date and time in the filename contains a copy of the latest backup.

 If you want to force an immediate backup (e.g. for a configuration change) you can accomplish this by clicking on the “Backup Now” button.
 If multiple backups are not enabled, each time the configuration is backed up, the backup up file will be overwritten.
 Otherwise, the oldest backed up will be overwritten.